Patrick Neaton

-Patrick Thomas "Pat" Neaton (born May 21, 1971) is an American former professional ice hockey player who played 9 games in the National Hockey League with the Pittsburgh Penguins during the 1993–94 season.
+Patrick Thomas Neaton (born May 21, 1971) is an American former professional ice hockey player who played 9 games in the National Hockey League with the Pittsburgh Penguins during the 1993–94 season.
 The rest of his career, which lasted from 1993 to 2002, was mainly spent in the International Hockey League.
 Internationally Neaton played for the American national team at the 1994 and 1995 World Championships.

 Biography

 Neaton was born in Redford, Michigan.
 As a youth, he played in the 1984 Quebec International Pee-Wee Hockey Tournament with the Michigan Blades minor ice hockey team.

 He was also the co-captain of the University of Michigan ice hockey team, before he played for the Pittsburgh Penguins.